Skip to Content

 Other treatment options for urinary incontinence

-If other treatments provide only some or no relief, there are other treatments that may be recommended.
+If other treatments provide only some or no relief, other treatments may be recommended.

 They include: